-ii Arbitration
+Arbitration

-Japan is a member state of the Convention on the Recognition and Enforcement of Foreign Arbitral Awards.4 Furthermore, Japan enacted the Arbitration Act (Act No. 138 of 2003), which is modelled on the 1985 United Nations Commission on International Trade Law (UNCITRAL) Model Law on International Commercial Arbitration (the UNCITRAL Model Law), but has not adopted its 2006 amendments.
+Japan is a member state of the Convention on the Recognition and Enforcement of Foreign Arbitral Awards. ^[5] Furthermore, Japan enacted the Arbitration Act (Act No. 138 of 2003) (JAA), which is modelled on the 1985 United Nations Commission on International Trade Law (UNCITRAL) Model Law on International Commercial Arbitration (the UNCITRAL Model Law).
+The amended JAA was promulgated in April 2023 (which is scheduled to be in force within one year), which adopts some of the provisions of the 2006 amendments of the UNCITRAL Model Law, including the enforcement of interim measures by the tribunal.
 In addition, the Supreme Court Rules on Procedures of Arbitration Related Cases (Supreme Court Rules No. 27 of 2003) provide the specific procedural rules applicable to court cases relating to arbitration proceedings.
 Although arbitration is not a popular method of dispute resolution for domestic disputes, Japanese courts have sought to take an arbitration-friendly position.

-Recently, the Japanese government has welcomed and aims to facilitate international arbitration in Japan.5 In December 2017, the Japan International Arbitration Center Establishment Association was founded (soon thereafter renamed the Japan International Dispute Resolution Center Operating Association) (the Association).
+Recently, the Japanese government has welcomed and aims to facilitate international arbitration in Japan. ^[6] In December 2017, the Japan International Arbitration Center Establishment Association was founded (soon thereafter renamed the Japan International Dispute Resolution Center Operating Association) (the Association).
 With the support of the Association, the Japan International Dispute Resolution Center was established in Osaka in February 2018 and in Tokyo in April 2020.
 The Japan Commercial Arbitration Association (JCAA) is the main arbitration institution in Japan that administers international arbitration cases in Japan.
 The JCAA offers the following three sets of arbitration rules.
 Each of the rules has its own particular features.
 The parties may choose the most suitable set of rules for their dispute, depending on their needs and preferences: